-You will have your chemotherapy as an outpatient in the chemotherapy unit at the hospital, which means you will go in for treatment, but won’t need to stay overnight.
+You will have your chemotherapy at the hospital as an outpatient.
+This means that you will go into the hospital for treatment, but you won’t need to stay overnight.

-- You will then have an injection of 5-FU, called a bolus.
+- You will then have an injection of fluorouracil into a vein – you may hear this called a bolus injection.

 - You will then have a break from chemotherapy for the next 12 days.